top of page

 It's a good idea to steer clear of making decisions based on your experiences while using these substances because those memories might not hold up to sober reflection.

-More trustworthy spiritual communication channels can be found in dreams and other types of divination, such as tarot reading.
+More trustworthy spiritual communication channels lie in dreams and other forms of divination, such as tarot reading.

-Mind-altering substances should be used responsibly, and giving yourself time to process and integrate the experiences is crucial.
+Mind-altering substances such as LSD, psylocibin and mescaline should be used responsibly, and giving yourself time to process and integrate the experiences is crucial.

 The ultimate objective of spiritual practice is the transcendence of ordinary perception and the steady growth of spiritual strength and illumination (called muni).

-This can be accomplished by persistent effort and a readiness to go through personal development.
+This can be achieved through persistent effort and a readiness to pursue personal growth.

-The ability to accomplish these aims, however, may be impacted by one's unique circumstances (known as karma).
-Concentrating on transcending false beliefs and limiting mental constructs rather than aiming for ascension may be more appropriate.
-A
+The ability to accomplish these aims, however, may be impacted by one's unique circumstances.
+Concentrating on transcending false beliefs, disempowering patterns, and limiting mental constructs rather than pursuing ascension may be a more appropriate path for a practitioner seeking to master the world.

-Stopped eating, drinking, and sleeping while engaging in severe Aghori practice at the crematorium.
-I was surrounded by Sadhus and Aghoris, which encouraged and assisted me in this process.
+Adding to that, stopped eating, barely drinking, and no sleeping while engaging in Aghori practice at the crematorium grounds by the Ganga.
+I was surrounded by Sadhus and Aghoris, who encouraged and assisted me in this process.

 Yet after two and a half weeks, my discontent escalated to the extent that I understood ascension was not intended for me at this moment.